PoliticalGraveyard.com

 HUNPHREY: See also Hunphrey C. Heldt

 Hunsacker, Samuel — of Union County, Ill.
-Delegate to Illinois state constitutional convention Union County, 1847.
+Delegate to Illinois state constitutional convention from Union County, 1847.
 Burial location unknown.

 Hunsaker, Earl See T. Earl Hunsaker